-We are planning to expand Kitaskino Nuwenëné Wildland Provincial Park.
+We gathered input from Albertans on the plan to expand Kitaskino Nuwenëné Wildland Provincial Park.
 The expansion would:

 - support Indigenous peoples’ traditional activities, including the exercise of treaty rights

 - add to the largest contiguous area of protected boreal land in the world

 - provide habitat protection for caribou, bison and other wildlife